-- > Do not use the HardDown option of ext-cp-limit.
-VLACP and SLPP features are better and more complete and should be used in lieu of the HardDown option. - Enable SoftDown option on all ports except IST on the ERS 8600 Release 4.1 or later with the following values: - Maxports = 5 - MinCongTime = 3 seconds (default) - PortCongTime = 5 seconds (default) - CPLimitUtilRate = Dependent on network traffic \
+- Do not use the HardDown option of ext-cp-limit.
+VLACP and SLPP features are better and more complete and should be used in lieu of the HardDown option. - Please note that ext-cp-limit will only work on ports which belong to VLANs that have Layer 3 enabled. - Enable SoftDown option on all ports except IST on the ERS 8800/8600 Release 4.1 or later with the following values: - Maxports = 5 - MinCongTime = 3 seconds (default) - PortCongTime = 5 seconds (default) - CPLimitUtilRate = Dependent on network traffic \

 \ Network must be baselined to understand the average utilization rate.
 Once the average rate is known, the CPLimitUtilRate should be set to a value of (3 \ average utilization rate), but not higher than 70% under normal, average network conditions.
-This is a basic guideline for the "normal" enterprise network - for networks with normally high utilization, these values may differ.
+This is a basic guideline for the "normal" enterprise network.
+For networks with normally high utilization, these values may differ.